Glutaric aciduria type 1: Neuromotor aspects

 Affected individuals may have difficulty moving and may experience spasms, jerking, rigidity or decreased muscle tone and muscle weakness (which may be the result of secondary carnitine deficiency).
 GA, in patients who have suffered a crisis, can be defined as a cerebral palsy of genetic origins.

 Occupational therapy

 A common way to manage striatal necrosis is to provide special seating.
 These special wheelchairs are designed to limit abnormal movements.
 However, spasticity can be worsened by constraint.
 Parents and caregivers can provide a more interactive occupational therapy by enabling the child to use his or her own excessive postural muscle tone to his or her own advantage (see picture; note the care with which minimal pressure is applied while ensuring safety).

-The excessive tone can also be managed with "jolly jumpers" and other aids to the upright stance that do not constrain the child but help him or her gradually tone down the rigidity.
+The excessive tone can also be managed with hanging doorway baby exercisers and other aids to the upright stance that do not constrain the child but help him or her gradually tone down the rigidity.